BettercareHealth/bettercare/mother-and-baby-friendly-care/0-2-copyright.md

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug‘s documentation before administering it.

-**Mother and Baby Friendly Care**
+*Mother and Baby Friendly Care: Best practice for healthcare professionals*

-First published in 2008 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works (Pty) Ltd](http://www.electricbookworks.com).
+First published in 2008 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).
+Updated 1 Apr 2009, 24 Feb 2015 (layout)

-Updated:

-1 April 2009

 Text © Perinatal Education Programme 2008

-Getup © Electric Book Works

 ISBN (print edition): 978-1-920218-24-9
 ISBN (PDF edition): 978-1-920218-56-0
 ISBN (reflowable edition): 978-1-920218-98-0

 Excluding content explicitly credited to others, this book is published under a Creative Commons Attribution Non-Commercial No Derivatives License.
 For details, see [creativecommons.org/licenses/by-nc-nd/4.0](http://creativecommons.org/licenses/by-nc-nd/4.0/).